DragomirAlin/dragomiralin.ro/_posts/2022-11-24-install-istio-and-octavia-load-balancer.md

 - OpenStack Octavia Enabled

 ## 1. Istio
-Istio is a service mesh tool that provides observability, security in depth, and traffic management.
+Istio is a service mesh tool that provides observability, security in depth and traffic management.

 ### Traffic Management
 We can direct traffic within our mesh.
 Traffic management is based on Envoy proxies that are deployed along with services.